dmcginley/project1_yoga_site/README.md

 - [web.dev](https://web.dev/learn/) - the Learn section, for Responsive Design, Media queries.

 - [Can I use](https://caniuse.com/) - to check browser support for different elements on the site such as SVG icons, WebP images, srcset.

+- [UXtools](https://uxtools.co/blog/) - shows a lot of principles of UX Design.